afc163/fanyi/README.md

 # Fanyi

-A 🇨🇳 and 🇺🇸🇬🇧 translate tool in your command line, powered by iciba.
+A 🇨🇳 and 🇺🇸🇬🇧 translate tool in your command line, powered by iciba and groq.

 [![NPM version][npm-image]][npm-url]
 [![npm download][download-image]][download-url]